redbrick/open-governance/documents/Constitution.md

 - A third party nominated by the outgoing Webmaster, Helpdesk, or a majority of Systems Administrators.
 - A committee nominated third party in the case that none of the above criteria can be accommodated.

-**5.4** The 1st Year Liaison Officer shall be elected at an EGM in semester one, and must be in their first year as an undergraduate student at DCU.
+**5.4** The First Year Representative shall be elected at an EGM in semester one, and must be in their first year as an undergraduate student at DCU.

 ## 6 Duties of the Governing Executive Committee